openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lobeOfCerebralHemisphere
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lobe of cerebral hemisphere' is part of the cerebral hemisphere.
+   :definition: Is part of the cerebral hemisphere. [auto-generated from 'relationship' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016526)]
-   :description: Divisions of the cerebral cortex from gross anatomical observation based on the locations of major sulci and fissures in gyrencephalic animals, including both the gray matter and underlying white matter.
-From 4-6 lobes have been defined.
+   :description: Subdivision of telencephalon which is one of a number of subdivisions of each hemisphere separated by both real landmarks (sulci and fissures) and arbitrary boundaries. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0016526)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106316
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0016526#lobe-of-cerebral-cortex
    :name: lobe of cerebral hemisphere